CableRobotGraphSim: A Graph Neural Network for Modeling Partially Observable Cable-Driven Robot Dynamics: Introduction

 \section{Introduction}

-The availability of general-purpose simulators, such as MuJoCo~[\cite{mujoco}], IsaacSim~[\cite{NVIDIA_Isaac_Sim}] and Drake~[\cite{drake}], coupled with GPU-based parallelization, has made simulation critical for evaluating methods and an avenue for training learned controllers.
-Use cases include reinforcement learning (RL) in simulation before deployment on real robots and generating expert demonstrations for imitation learning (IL).
-As robot data are often scarce and expensive to collect, simulation is increasingly used to bridge this gap, particularly for unconventional platforms, where data availability is more challenging.
+General-purpose simulators such as MuJoCo [\cite{mujoco}], IsaacSim [\cite{NVIDIA_Isaac_Sim}], and Drake [\cite{drake}], together with GPU-based parallelization, have made simulation central to evaluating methods and training learned controllers.
+Common use cases include reinforcement learning (RL) prior to real-world deployment and generating expert demonstrations for imitation learning (IL).
+Because robot data are scarce and expensive to collect, simulation is increasingly used to bridge this gap, especially for unconventional platforms.

 A large category of robot platforms corresponds to cable-driven robots, which include tensegrity robots that consist of rigid rods interconnected by flexible, actuated cables.
 A 3-bar tensegrity used in this work and shown in Fig.~\ref{fig:tensegrity_platform}, is an instance of such structures.
 The properties of cable-driven robots enable applications in manipulation~[\cite{tensegrity_manipulation}], locomotion~[\cite{Sabelhaus2018DesignSA}], morphing airfoils~[\cite{airfoil}], and spacecraft landing~[\cite{Bruce2014SUPERballE}].
 Their compliant and contact-rich dynamics, however, make modeling and control challenging, underscoring the need for improved simulation tools.